EmilyOIG/asr_labs/README.md

 jupyter nbconvert --to python asr_labX.ipynb
 ```

-replacing the final argument is the name of the notebook you wish to convert.
+replacing the final argument with the name of the notebook you wish to convert.

 ### Working remotely